GoogleChromeLabs/tooling.report/tests/code-splitting/subtests/splitting-modules/subtests/multi-entry/index.md

 ---
 title: Splitting modules between multiple entries
 importance: 1
+shortDesc: 'Can you split single modules for multiple entries?'
 ---

 Can the build tool split a single module when subsets of its exports are used by multiple entries?